Is it too late to start a pension?

 If you’re starting from scratch in later life, you may want to max out your pension contributions and pay as much as you can afford.
 But there are some strict rules you need to know.

-Pension payments are capped at the lower of £60,000 per tax year, or your earnings in the tax year you make a payment.
-This means if you earn £50,000, you can’t pay in more than this in the current tax year, including employer contributions and tax relief.
+Pension payments are capped at the lower of £60,000 per tax year, or 100% of your earnings in the tax year you make a payment (including tax relief and any employer contributions).

-If you didn’t use your pension allowance in previous tax years, you can carry forward unused allowances for up to three years - although you still can’t pay in more than your earnings in the current tax year.
+Carry forward rules let you pay in any unused allowance from the previous three years- although you still can’t pay in more than your earnings in the current tax year.

 For example, if you inherit £200,000 and want to pay this into your pension, you could potentially drip this into your pension over five years.